1q21.1 Duplication

 How many people have 1q21.1 duplication syndrome?

-About 3 in 10,000 people have 1q21.1 duplication syndrome.
-The first case was found in 2008.
-There are likely many more undiagnosed people who have the syndrome.
+As of 2024, at least 60 people with 1q21.1 duplication syndrome have been identified in a medical clinic.
+Seventy two people with 1q21.1 duplication syndrome have registered for Simons Searchlight.
+The first case of 1q21.1 duplication syndrome was described in 2008.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 Learn more about 1q21.1 Duplication and connect with other Simons Searchlight families with the resources below.